 I grew up eating the commercial version of these and let me tell you that this recipe is nothing like them.
 So much better, of course!

-Amaretti are traditional Italian cookies, sweet and airy, flavored with almonds, very popular for Easter and Christmas.
+Amaretti are traditional Italian cookies, sweet and airy, flavored with almonds, and very popular for Easter and Christmas.

 - Almond flour: use purchased or make your own processing whole almonds until powdery.
-Be careful not to let them start releasing their oil as it will become pasty not floury.
+Be careful not to let them start releasing their oil as it will become pasty, not floury.

 - Almond extract: use the pure kind which is made with bitter almonds and give these cookies their characteristic flavor.